PermissionlessGames/degens-above/docs/development_summary.md

 - Verifiable randomness in race generation
 - Permanent record of race results

+## Development Conversations: Behind the Scenes

+To give a glimpse into our actual development process, here are some examples of our discussions and prompts that shaped the game:

+### Position Tracking Implementation

+**Initial Request:**
+> "We need to implement position tracking for the chariots during races.
+The current system only determines winners at the end, but we need to know where each chariot is at any given time."

+This seemingly straightforward request led to multiple iterations as we worked through the complexities of tracking positions in a blockchain environment.

+### Debugging Sessions

+**Troubleshooting Prompt:**
+> "The test is failing at line 374 with an error about abi.encodeWithSelector.
+What the f*** is going on here?"

+These moments of frustration often led to our most productive debugging sessions, where we'd trace through the code line by line to identify the root cause of issues.

+### Design Discussions

+**Conceptual Question:**
+> "Should we store the entire race history on-chain, or just the final results?
+I'm concerned about gas costs if we track every position change."

+These types of discussions helped us make critical design decisions, balancing technical constraints with gameplay goals.

+### Feature Refinement

+**Feedback Loop:**
+> "This implementation works, but it's not quite what I had in mind.
+Can we refactor it to use a global snapshot approach instead of individual position updates?"

+The back-and-forth refinement process helped us evolve features from initial concepts to polished implementations, even when the path wasn't always smooth.

+### Documentation Requests

+**Final Touches:**
+> "Can you create a summary of what we've built that I can share with non-technical stakeholders?
+And don't forget to include our frustrations too!"

+These requests helped us step back from the code and reflect on the broader journey, ensuring we documented not just what we built, but how we built it.

+Each of these exchanges represents a moment in our development journey where challenges were identified, solutions were proposed, and the game evolved as a result.

 We're excited to continue developing this unique gaming experience where players can test their luck, exercise strategy, and occasionally bend the rules of the race with divine intervention!